Effective Date: 30 November 2022

 Personal information is information, or a combination of pieces of information, that could reasonably allow you to be identified.
 As described in more detail below, we collect personal information about you from a variety of sources, including information we collect from you directly, information we collect about you from other sources, and information we collect automatically from you.

 Information We Collect Directly From You

-We collect information that you submit to us.
-The types of information that we collect directly from you include: personal details (e.g., name, date of birth, alias and/or avatar alias), contact details (e.g., phone number, email address, postal address), transaction information (e.g., bidding or purchase records, shipping details, information about items you purchase or wish to consign), limited financial information (e.g., tokenized payment information in connection with your purchases, wire instructions, digital wallet details and address), username and password, user ID, unique device ID, information on forms required for certain transactions (e.g social security number), and identification information (e.g. photo ID).
+We collect information that you submit to us or provide to us on forms available on third party websites.
+The types of information that we collect directly from you include: personal details (e.g., name, date of birth, alias and/or avatar alias), contact details (e.g., phone number, email address, postal address), transaction information (e.g., bidding or purchase records, shipping details, information about items you purchase or wish to sell or consign), details about your collection, limited financial information (e.g., tokenized payment information in connection with your purchases, wire instructions, digital wallet details and address), username and password, user ID, unique device ID, information on forms required for certain transactions (e.g social security number), and identification information (e.g. photo ID).

 Information We Collect From Other Sources

 We share information within the Sotheby’s group of companies.
 We may collect information about you from external sources, including social media sites and data supplementation services.
 The types of information we collect about you from other sources include your public profile information, family relationships, and organizational affiliations.
 We may work to expand our customer base by acquiring names, contact data, financial information, affiliations, and demographic information from other sources such as private companies, public registers, and social media sites, where permitted by law.
 We may also generate information such as appraisals, profiles, and a history of our relationships with you based on the information you have provided or that we have obtained from other sources, as permitted under applicable law.

 Information We Collect Automatically

 We may make video recordings of our auctions, gallery spaces, and certain live events.